 But it is the hydropath that makes this spa a unique bathing experience.
 This grotto-themed water playground takes you through 9 different stages of hydrotherapy treatments.

 The hydropath is sea-grotto themed and each station gives a specific type of water therapy – shower, waterfalls, message pools, a steam cave, and a sea-salt scrub all play into it.
 They also attempt to do some a kind of Kneipp-esque water walk but honestly I would have rather had more steaming.
-I didn’t think that they really pulled it off the Kneipp.
 But the pools and the whole experience are certainly unique.
-Some may find it a bit kitsch but my first impression was that it was something more like a Disneyland-type theme park.
-Still, the pools were great and they had all the right elements there.
+The pools were great and they had all the right elements there.
 I loved that there is a scrub at the end.
 And the more I go to it the more I love it.

 I had the privilege of residing in Port Alberni for the summer.
 Despite what some Vancouver Islanders may say, I think it’s one of the nicest places in BC.
 Surrounded by huge forests, mountains and water, it’s a perfect middle point for exploring the western part of the island.
 As for me, my ‘must see destination’ in the Tofino/Uclulet area was not The Spa at Blackrock or any other resort for that matter, but taking the day trip from Tofino to Hot Spring Cove.